LaurePiechaczyk/project4-code-institute-django/README.md

 ## Testing User Stories

 - ### First Time Visitor Goals
-  - As a Visitor, I want to easily understand the main purpose of the site.
+  - As a First Time Visitor, I want to easily understand the main purpose of the site.
-    - The title DieDerDas + German with colors give some indication about the website aim and still in the Hero part, a sentence explains the aim of the website "Learn German NOUNS by associating colors to the GENDERS"
+    - The title DieDerDas + German with colors gives some indications about the purpose of the site and still in the Hero part, a sentence explains the purpose of the site "Learn German NAMES by associating colors with GENDERS".
-  - As a Visitor, I want to understand easelly how the learning works.
+  - As a First Time Visitor, I want to easily understand how the learning works.
-    - An animation has been made to explain how the website works and in the learning section the user can click on buttons to see how it works with default Nouns
+    - An animation was made to explain how the website works and in the learning section, the user can click on buttons to see how it works with default nouns.
   - As a First Time Visitor, I want to get motivation and inspiration.
-    - Images with colors have been placed to stimulate the user and that the user feels surrounding by colors.
+    - The colorful images have been placed in a way that stimulates the user and makes them feel surrounded by color.
   - As a First Time Visitor, I want to start playing/learning rapidly.
-    - In the hero page, a button is placed to reach the learning section rapidly
+    - In the hero page, a button is placed to quickly access the learning section.
   - As a First Time Visitor, I want to be able to easily navigate throughout the site.
-    - The navbar is fixed so the user can always access to the link in it.
-Buttons are placed to navigate the website easilly.
+    - The navigation bar is fixed so that the user can always access the link it contains.
+The buttons are placed in such a way as to facilitate navigation on the site.
   - As a First Time Visitor, I want to access the site across a range of devices.
     - The site is designed for all devices

 - ### Returning Visitor Goals

   - As a Returning Visitor, I want to be able to use my own Nouns.
-    - The user can login to use, add, edit, delete owned nouns
+    - The user can log in to use, add, modify and delete nouns.
   - As a Returning Visitor, I want to find how to contact the organisation with any questions I may have.
-    - in the footer, an email is given so the user can contact the ownerof the website
+    - In the footer, an email address is provided so that the user can contact the website owner.

 - ### Frequent User Goals
   - As a Frequent User, I want to organize my learning in the website.
-    - A Todolist section offers the user to organize his her work.
+    - A Todo section allows the user to organize his/her work.

 ## Test on browsers
 The website was tested on computers using the browsers: